buildbot/buildbot/master/docs/developer/secrets.rst

       def __init__(self, source, key, value):

-A secretDetails is a python object initialized with a provider name, a key, a value and properties if needed.
+A ``secretDetails`` is a python object initialized with a provider name, a key, a value and properties if needed.
 Each parameter is an object property that should be returned the value.
-Secrets founded are stored in a SecretDetails.
+Secrets founded are stored in a ``secretDetails``.

 Secrets manager
 ---------------